Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Discussion

 In spectral space, \class{M}-types asteroids are red with either linear or convex shapes, as shown in \cref{fig:class_spectra_mcomplex}.
-The convex trend may even result in an overall blue slope longward of \SI{1.5}{\micro\meter}, as is the case for \nuna{21}{Lutetia} in four out of five observations in this study. \class{M}-types in the lower $z_1$ region around \nuna{21}{Lutetia}, highlighted in the upper and lower foci (b) in \cref{fig:highlight_classes_klm}, closely resemble the \class{Xc}-class in the Bus-DeMeo system.
-On the other end of the class in $z_1$, asteroids like \nuna{771}{Libera} and \nuna{779}{Nina} are examples of red, linear slopes in the NIR, pointed out in the upper focus (e) in \cref{fig:highlight_classes_klm}. \class{M}-types have an albedo distribution of \SIrange{10}{20}{\percent}.
-We note that \SI{55}{Pandora} has albedo of 0.34, and one of its samples is classified as \class{E}, visible in the upper part of \cref{fig:highlight_classes_klm}, around (0.3, -0.2).
+The convex trend may even result in an overall blue slope longwards of \SI{1.5}{\micro\meter}, as is the case for \nuna{21}{Lutetia} in four out of five observations in this study. \class{M}-types in the lower $z_1$ region around \nuna{21}{Lutetia}, highlighted in subpanels (b) and (g) in \cref{fig:highlight_classes_klm}, closely resemble the \class{Xc}-class in the Bus-DeMeo system.
+At the other end of the class in $z_1$, asteroids like \nuna{771}{Libera} and \nuna{779}{Nina} are examples of red, linear slopes in the NIR, shown in subpanel (e) in \cref{fig:highlight_classes_klm}. \class{M}-types have an albedo distribution of \SIrange{10}{20}{\percent}.
+We note that \nuna{55}{Pandora} has an albedo of 0.34, and one of its samples is classified as \class{E}, visible in the upper part of \cref{fig:highlight_classes_klm}, around $(z_1, z_2) = (0.3, -0.2)$.